nasa-gcn/remark-rehype-astro/README.md

 # remark-rehype-astro

-This package provides plugins for [remark](https://github.com/remarkjs/remark) and [rehype](https://github.com/rehypejs/rehype) for parsing Astro Flavored Markdown, a dialect of [Markdown](https://www.markdownguide.org) for rapid astronomy communications.
-Astro Flavored Markdown detects dates, times, sky coordinates, and bibliographic references.
+This is the reference implementation of Astro Flavored Markdown, dialect of [Markdown](https://www.markdownguide.org) for rapid astronomy communications.
+Astro Flavored Markdown detects and enriches dates, times, sky coordinates, and bibliographic references in text.

-The `remark-rehype-astro` package can be used as _either_ a Remark plugin _or_ as a Rehype plugin.
-Use it in Remark mode if you want a symbolic representation of the Markdown content (for example, to extract data nodes from it).
-Use it in Rehype mode if you want to render Astro Flavored Mardkown into a Web page.
+The package is a plugin for the [Unified](https://unifiedjs.com) parser ecosystem.
+It can be used as _either_ a plugin for [Remark](https://github.com/remarkjs/remark) _or_ for [Rehype](https://github.com/rehypejs/rehype).
+Use it in Remark mode to output a symbolic representation of the Markdown content (for example, to extract data nodes from it).
+Use it in Rehype mode if you want to render Astro Flavored Mardkown as HTML (for example, for inclusion in a Web page).

 For supported syntax, see the [src/replacements](src/replacements) directory.
 In each directory there is a file called `test.md` illustrating the Markdown syntax, a file called `test.json` containing the resulting astract syntax tree, and a file called `test.html` showing how it is rendered in HTML.